 In some circumstances, it may be desirable for groups of applicants to coordinate permitting even where formation of a watershed charter group is not practical.
-The State Water Board encourages applicants, on their own initiative, to coordinate in the development of technical information to better understand and mitigate cumulative effects.
+The State Water Board encourages applicants, on their own initiative, to coordinate in the development of technical information and hearings on project applications and petitions to better understand and mitigate cumulative effects.